 A House Down Payment

 A Child’s Wedding or Lifestyle Upgrades

 This is symptomatic of the live-for-today attitude toward money that is common in today's society.
-It makes zero sense to spend $20,000 of your retirement nest egg on a one-day event, new car, or home remodel.
+It doesn't make much sense to spend $20,000 of your retirement nest egg on a one-day event, new car, or a home remodel.
 You might make some great memories or enjoy your new cabinets, but the consequences will be considerable and lasting.

 First, your nest egg is reduced.
 Second, you are missing out on the compound interest those savings could be earning.
 This could be a substantial amount of money if you borrow a hefty sum for a couple of years.

 Finally, if you lose your job while you have an outstanding loan, you will have to repay the entire loan in very short order or possibly face the taxes applied to an early withdrawal, unless you meet certain qualifications.
 You'll need to meet all of them to avoid the penalties: